 - 1. Expenditures reported in the Schedule are reported on the accrual basis of accounting, which is described in Note 1 to the College's basic financial statements. - 2.
 Pass-through entity identifying numbers are presented where available. - 3.
-The College elected not to use the 10% de minimis indirect cost rate.
+The College elected not to use the 10% de minimis indirect cost rate as allowed under the Uniform Guidance.